waqarabbas123/website-templete/README.md

-In this repository i can make a website using html and css.
+In this repository i can make personal portfolio website using html and css .